MitoMonkey/MoveX-client/README.md

 ![Screenshot](./src/Screenshot.png)

 ## User storys
-* As a user, I want to be able to receive information on moves, progressions and instructions so that I can find inspiration, learn new skills and develop my movement vocabulatory.
+* As a user, I want to be able to receive information on moves, progressions and instructions so that I can find inspiration, learn new skills and develop my movement vocabulary.
 * As a user, I want to be able to create a profile so I can save my favorite moves.

 ## Features